MarcAmil30/RNA_seq_fungal_genomes/README.md

 3. Run <code>gene_expression_extraction_fungiexp.py</code>

-4. This will create a new directory named the same as the taxon_id -->  download all the Gene expression .tsv file --> this will be placed into the created directory
+4. This will create a new directory named the same as the <code>taxon_id</code> -->  This will automatically download all the Gene expression .tsv file and will be placed into the new created directory.